ImnotEdMateo/usb/README.md

 # Upload Server for Bullshit

 This is a simple and lightweight self-hosted file uploader built with GoLang.
-UBS allows you to upload files temporarily to your server with a straightforward interface and no JavaScript requirements.
+USB allows you to upload files temporarily to your server with a straightforward interface and no JavaScript requirements.
 Perfect for quick file sharing or temporary storage.

 ## Features